-The Teaching and Learning Center contributes to student success in a learning-centered community by cultivating and supporting teaching excellence.
+The Faculty Development Department contributes to student success in a learning-centered community by cultivating and supporting teaching excellence.

-All Faculty Development offerings are provided in the context of Clark College's vision and mission and its committment to the "learning college" model.
+All Faculty Development offerings are provided in the context of Clark College's vision and mission and its commitment to the "learning college" model.
+Our goal is to celebrate the teaching profession and champion a collegial work environment by providing faculty with programs, services, and resources to ensure student success in a learning-centered environment.

 Offered throughout the year, topics may include: